cgebbe/udacity-data-engineer/2_warehouses/README.md

 - Documentation
 - [ ] Discuss the purpose of this database in context of the startup, Sparkify, and their analytical goals.
 - [ ] State and justify your database schema design and ETL pipeline.

+## lessons learned

+- redshift hierarchy
+  - cluster = collection of compute nodes and associated resources
+  - database = collection of tables, views and other database objects
+  - table = ...